4Soft-de/vec-model/.github/CONTRIBUTING.md

 ## Making changes

 No matter if you do code or documentation changes, the changes have to be consistent.
-We didn't use special save actions or code formatter, so a vanilla installation of your IDE is fine for it.
+We didn't use special save actions or code formatter, so a vanilla installation of your IDE should be fine.
 If you do have them, make sure they don't break the format, so the diffs only contain the real changes.

 #### Rules in general